Harold W. Dodds: At Princeton

 In 1925, Dodds joined Princeton as a professor of politics and became a full professor in 1927.
 In 1930, he was appointed the first chair of the School of Public and International Affairs, which is now commonly known as the Woodrow Wilson School.
 He was appointed president of the university in 1933 during the midst of the Great Depression, and continued serving until 1957.
 He was very popular throughout his tenure.

 During Dodds's tenure, the university faced many hardships.
 The Great Depression caused great financial uncertainty, leading Dodds to establish annual giving.
 Although the program started out modestly, it soon became a major source of income for the university.
 Also, during World War II, Princeton established an accelerated program to allow students to graduate early to join the armed forces.
 Despite facing the Great Depression and two wars, the university continued to grow during this period, adding four new departments in aeronautical engineering, Near Eastern studies, religion, and music.

 During a two-year period from 1946 to 1947, the bicentennial anniversary of Princeton was being celebrated.
 During this time, there were three major convocations and almost continuous conferences.
 Dodds established bicentennial preceptorships to allow young faculty members to spend a year in research.

-Dodds was a trustee of the Rockefeller Foundation from 1936 to 1955.
+In 1935, Dodds was elected to the American Philosophical Society.
+He was a trustee of the Rockefeller Foundation from 1936 to 1955.
+He was elected to the American Academy of Arts and Sciences in 1959.